NEW RELEASES

 Book Manifest by Irma Boom $90

-In Book Manifest, renowned Dutch designer Irma Boom presents her vision on the essence, meaning and relevance of the book.
-Based on the in-depth research that Boom conducted into the development of the book in the library of the Vatican, Book Manifest is at once a survey of the history of the book and a miniature Irma Boom retrospective, reproducing a selection of more than 350 books she has designed over the course of her eminent career.
+Book Manifest is at once a survey of the history of the book and a miniature Irma Boom retrospective, reproducing a selection of more than 350 books she has designed over the course of her eminent career.
 Alongside reproductions, Boom extensively discusses the relationship between her work and older book forms.
 With this tiny (65mm x 75mm), 1000-page, richly illustrated volume, Boom aims to inspire and encourage designers to experiment and develop new ways of conceiving this simplest and most enduringly effective of forms.
 Irresistible.

->>Some of the 1000 pages
+Some of the 1000 pages.

->>The architecture of the book
+The architecture of the book.

 Once there were many stories in the world.
 Some had beautiful sunsets, some lived at the bottom of the sea, and some were simply about dogs.
 Until one story decided that it was going to be the most important story ever.
 It called itself the One and started to consume every other story in existence.
 Soon it seemed that the One was all that was left ... or was it?

-Inspired by the Endangered Alphabets Project, aimed at preserving cultures by sharing their unique scripts, author-illustrator Sam Winston incorporates writing systems such as cuneiform, Canadian aboriginal, Egyptian hieroglyphs and ogham in the abstract illustrations of this colourful, wonderful book.
+Endangered Alphabets Project, aimed at preserving cultures by sharing their unique scripts, author-illustrator Sam Winston incorporates writing systems such as cuneiform, Canadian aboriginal, Egyptian hieroglyphs and ogham in the abstract illustrations of this colourful, wonderful book.

 Cooking: Simply and well, for one or many by Jeremy Lee $75